hhatch/feasst/README_html.rst

     # optional python packages for feasst tutorials
     pip install jupyter matplotlib pandas scipy ../pyfeasst

+FEASST requires a C++ compiler, CMake and Python3, while git is optional.
 The executables `fst` and `rst` should appear in `$HOME/feasst/build/bin/`.
 Text input files are run using `fst < input.txt` while simulations are restarted using `rst checkpoint.txt`.
 It is important to provide pip a path to the specific pyfeasst directory in feasst to ensure the versions match (e.g., do not leave out the "../" above).